gree/observed/README.md

   outputs like Graphite, Ganglia, etc.
   On the other hand, Observed scope itself to be used just for `polling` and also it outputs to not only monitoring systems but any system.
+- [metrics-sampler](https://github.com/dimovelev/metrics-sampler) is a java program which queries metrics from various sources and sends them to outputs like the console or Graphite.
+It supports inputs such as JMX, JDBC, apache-status, Oracle NoSQL, Redis, webmethods, or regular process which is runnable via the command-line and is able to communiate via standard input/output.

 ## Installation